 A Q&A guide to environment law in Italy.
 This Q&A provides a high-level overview of environmental law in Italy and looks at key practical issues including emissions to air and water, environmental impact assessments, waste, contaminated land, and environmental issues in transactions.
 In addition, answers to questions can be compared across a number of jurisdictions to assist in the management of cross-border transactions (see Country Q&A Tool).

-The Q&A is part of the PLC multi-jurisdictional guide to environment law.
+The Q&A is part of the Practical Law multi-jurisdictional guide to environment law.
 For a full list of jurisdictional Q&As visit www.practicallaw.com/environment-mjg.

 A significant portion of environmental legislation in Italy derives from EU law.
 The majority of Italian environmental legislation is contained in the Environmental Code approved by Legislative Decree No. 152 of 3 April 2006 (as amended) (Environmental Code).
 The Environmental Code has been subject to a number of amendments in the last year, including in relation to the extraction of fossil fuels and waste provisions.

 The purpose of the Environmental Code is to promote quality of human life through the protection and improvement of environmental conditions, and the careful and rational use of natural resources.